Due to COVID-19 and partial school closures between March and July 2020, we do not have performance/progress data for the year 2020.

-These tables show the percentage of Year 6 pupils achieving the expected standard or above in their end of KS2 teacher assessments and tests in 2016.
+These tables show the percentage of Year 6 pupils achieving the expected standard or above in their end of KS2 tests and teacher assessments in 2019.

 Interpreting a school's progress scores: